orthopus/01-mechanicals-tools/README.md

 ### D.I.Y Level **⭐**

-**Required components** : To make your own Tennis Ball Holder, you will need a 3D printer, a metal saw, a Tool Holder 3D printed ([Making Manual](https://github.com/orthopus/01-wrist/blob/main/docs/tool-holder-3D-printer/ToolHolder_3D_making-manual.md)) and some basics screws (you will find a detailed list of equipment in the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/TennisBallHolder_making-manual.md)).
+**Required components**: To make your own Tennis Ball Holder, you will need a 3D printer, a metal saw, a Tool Holder 3D printed ([Making Manual](https://github.com/orthopus/01-wrist/blob/main/docs/tool-holder-3D-printer/ToolHolder_3D_making-manual.md)) and some basics screws (you will find a detailed list of equipment in the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/TennisBallHolder_making-manual.md)).

-### How to make your own
+**How to make your own**:

-We give more details about how to get the best experiences with the **Tennis Ball Holder** in the *user manual*.

 You can make the Tennis Ball Holder for ~2.5€: more details in the Bill of Material shown below and available with clickable links [here](https://github.com/orthopus/01-mechanicals-tools/blob/main/src/TennisBallHolder-3D/ILL-0307-TennisBallHolder3Dprinted_BoM.pdf).